Add Gene Annotation

 [QualifierLinks]

-; Link qualifier name-value to external sources.
+; Link the qualifier name-value to external sources.

 ;QUALIFIER_NAME=PLACEHOLDER_URL[|regex]